 Ready to get started with Cluster Explorer?

-We want to get as many New Relic customers as possible trying and testing Kubernetes cluster explorer.
-Beginning in early 2019, the public beta will be accessible to any Infrastructure Pro customer who has configured the New Relic Kubernetes monitoring integration—there’s nothing extra to deploy or to configure.
+We want to get as many New Relic customers as possible working with Kubernetes cluster explorer.
+That’s why we make cluster explorer available to any New Relic Infrastructure Pro customer who has configured the New Relic Kubernetes monitoring integration—there’s nothing extra to deploy or to configure.
 Find out more in our Kubernetes monitoring integration documentation.

 With tools such as Kubernetes cluster explorer, New Relic is dedicated to ensuring that massive scalability will be a key opportunity for teams that use Kubernetes—not a source of pain and inconvenience.
 We’re excited to deliver this ground-breaking capability, and hope that it serves you well, today and in the future.